23 May Trump’s Deportations as an Emerging Crime Against Humanity

 The concept of deportation as a crime against humanity has historical roots, including cases from the Nuremberg and Tokyo tribunals, and was included in the statutes of the International Criminal Tribunal for the former Yugoslavia (ICTY), International Criminal Tribunal for Rwanda (ICTR), Special Court for Sierra Leone, Extraordinary Chambers in the Courts of Cambodia, and Kosovo Specialist Chambers, as well as being included in the Rome Statute of the International Criminal Court (ICC).
 As such, several people have been prosecuted for the crime in the recent past.
 Under Article 7 of the Rome Statute of the International Criminal Court (ICC), deportation or forcible transfer of population constitutes a crime against humanity when committed as part of a widespread or systematic attack directed against any civilian population due to a state or organizational policy.
 The ICC is currently investigating the situation in Bangladesh for possible violations of the crime of deportation against the Rohingya people in Myanmar.

-Within the limitations of a blog post, this author will very briefly highlight the possibility that this crime may be on the brink of being committed.
-This post will not examine the issue of formal or informal state or organizational policy, as its existence and promotion by the administration, appears to be quite clear.
+Within the limitations of a post, this author will very briefly highlight the possibility that certain American officials may be on the brink of committing this crime.
+This post will not examine the issue of formal or informal state or organizational policy, as its existence and promotion by the administration appears to be quite clear.
 For the sake of brevity, this post will also not undertake a lengthy application of modes of responsibility, given the extensive number of persons involved, from ICE (Immigration and Customs Enforcement) agents to the President himself.

 An Attack Against a Civilian Population

 In order to qualify as a crime against humanity, the deportations must be forcible and result in expulsion out of the state.
-This does not necessarily mean the use of the military, provided the deportation expulsion results from a coercive, involuntary act.
-For this requirement, this post will not undertake an extensive analysis.
+This does not necessarily mean the use of the military, provided the deportation results from a coercive, involuntary act.
+For this requirement as well, this post will not undertake an extensive analysis.
 At least during the election, Trump did not exclude using the military to effect the removals.
 For the students and others who simply received notice in the mail that their status was terminated and self-deport, there is a harder argument that they were subjected to an attack, though should ICE agents ever enforce the removal, then coercive force would have been used.
-Other than those cases, the removals that are prominent in the news all appear to have been undertaken by force.

 Unlawful Deportations

 More importantly for this discussion, the deportations must be unlawful, meaning that victims were lawfully present and that their removal was unlawful under international law.
-Certainly, normal deportation is the prerogative of the state, including mass deportations, though in these cases, there does not appear to have been any due process.
-Should the removals begin to reveal any patterns of discrimination on the basis of ethnicity, religion, etc., there would be yet another basis for violating international law.
+Certainly, normal deportation is the prerogative of the state, including mass deportations, though that presumes that the deportations are only executed after due process.
+Should the current wave of removals reveal any patterns of discrimination on the basis of ethnicity, religion, etc., then there would be yet another international law violation.

-Significantly, the deported persons do not need to be nationals of the state from which they are removed in order to constitute the crime against humanity of deportation.
+Significantly, deported persons do not need to be nationals of the state from which they are removed in order for their removal to be unlawful and the act to constitute the crime against humanity of deportation.

-DACA recipients remain in unlawful status under US law, however, as this author previously argued, they have a valid claim that the US is their “own country” as that expression is used in the ICCPR.
-After all, these individuals were brought to the US as children and have only known the US as their country, some even mistakenly believing that they were US nationals all along.
-As such, they are not a “mere alien” subject to removal, but have human right to remain under international law.
-In fact, even if this argument of “own country” was not accepted, the Human Rights Committee has concluded that a formally unlawfully present non-citizen will be considered lawfully present under international law when their status has been “regularized.”
+DACA recipients remain in unlawful status under US law, however, as this author previously argued, they have a valid claim that the US is their “own country” as that expression is used in the International Covenant on Civil and Political Rights.
+After all, these individuals were brought to the US as children and have only known the US as their country, some even mistakenly believed that they were US nationals all along.
+As such, none of them are a “mere alien” subject to removal, but have human right to remain under international law.
+In fact, even if the US was not their “own country,” the Human Rights Committee has concluded that a formally unlawfully present non-citizen will be considered lawfully present under international law when their status has been “regularized.”
 This could include declining to enforce a deportation order in lieu of other conditions on presence.

 Some authorities have even argued for a less demanding framework than lawful stay, looking instead to whether the people are being deported from “their communities and … homes” and therefore perhaps not dependent on enjoying lawful status.

 And of course, under any standard, US citizens have a right to remain in their own state of nationality.
-This would even cover US citizens who nationality was revoked in violation of international legal standards, such as arbitrariness, discrimination or the creation of statelessness, or otherwise as a pretext for their removal.
-The human Rights Committee has further held that “[T]here are few, if any, circumstances in which deprivation of the right to enter one’s own country could be reasonable.”
+This would even cover US citizens whose nationality was revoked in violation of international legal standards, such as arbitrariness, discrimination, or the creation of statelessness.
+The Human Rights Committee has further held that “[T]here are few, if any, circumstances in which deprivation of the right to enter one’s own country could be reasonable.”

 Therefore, the removal of people in these categories, especially coupled with issues of procedural arbitrariness, result in arbitrary deportations sufficient to satisfy the crime of deportation.